-In December 2017, we entered into an agreement for an IST with Children's Hospital of Philadelphia, or CHOP, on behalf of COG, to provide pepinemab for a Phase1/2 clinical trial to study pepinemab as a single agent in treating younger patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
+In December 2017, we entered into an agreement for an Investigator Sponsored Clinical Trial Agreement, or IST with Children's Hospital of Philadelphia, or CHOP, on behalf of COG, to provide pepinemab for a Phase1/2 clinical trial to study pepinemab as a single agent in treating younger patients with recurrent, relapsed, or refractory solid tumors, including osteosarcoma.
 We provided pepinemab drug and limited funding for clinical laboratory testing of patient samples, but all other clinical trial expenses are funded by the National Cancer Institute, or the NCI, through a grant to COG.
 CHOP, on behalf of COG, owns the clinical data developed or obtained in connection with this IST, except that we will own data developed by or obtained from us or on our behalf and that Vaccinex and CHOP, on behalf of COG, will jointly own certain pharmacokinetic and pharmacodynamic data and biomarker analysis data.
 We possess an exclusive right under the agreement to purchase any of the data owned by CHOP.
 No license rights to pepinemab are conveyed to CHOP, COG or the NCI by this agreement.
-The study has been completed and a clinical report is in preparation.
+The study has been completed and a manuscript entitled, "A Phase 1/2 Study of Pepinemab in Children, Adolescents, or Young Adults with Recurrent or Refractory Solid Tumors: A Children's Oncology Group Consortium Report" has been accepted for publication in Pediatric, Blood and Cancer (2024).
 Pepinemab was well-tolerated in both children and adolescents and one 8-year-old boy with osteosarcoma had ongoing disease stabilization for greater than 2 years.
 However, the frequency and duration of objective responses did not support continued development as a single agent.